paulwastook/Quiet-City-Broadway/README.md

 **Name for your website**

 This will be used in the browser tab title and as alt text for your logo, spaces in here work fine.

+**Twitch category (optional)**

+If you wish to only show streams from specific categories/games, you can do so here.
+For example, set this to `Grand Theft Auto V` if you only want to see streamers currently playing this game.
+Leave empty if you don't want to limit the streamers who are shown.

+**Twitch title filter (optional)**

+If you wish to only show streams with a specific term/phrase/tag in the title, you can do so here.
+For example, set this to `WildRP` if you only want to see streamers with WildRP in their stream title.
+Leave empty if you don't want to limit the streamers who are shown.

 ## Development